Tierran/Ironclaw2E-FoundryVTT-System/README.md

 # Ironclaw Second Edition system for Foundry VTT

 This is a system for running the second edition version of Ironclaw (the corebook named Ironclaw Omnibus: Squaring the Circle) in Foundry VTT.
-The system has full sheets for characters and simpler sheets for 'mooks', ie. relatively unimportant / minor NPC's to be mass-copied onto the field, and beasts which lack separate skills.
+The system has full sheets for characters and simpler sheets for 'mooks', ie. relatively unimportant / minor NPC's to be mass-copied onto the field, still more simplified sheets for beasts which lack separate skills, and (currently work-in-progress) sheets for vehicles.
 The system also has multiple item types to represent gifts and the different gear characters can acquire, plus a general one with no mechanical systems to it.

 For arbitrary rolls and for people that prefer external sheets, there are two sets of ready-made macros included that can be used to roll arbitrary dice pools without creating an actor for them.
 In addition, there are some other utility macros available.